dhcdata/RPT-Docs/SREC-Bylaws.md

 |<sup>12</sup>|<sub>RPT Rule 8</sub>|
 |<sup>13</sup>|<sub>TEC Sec.
 171.004</sub>|
 |<sup>14</sup>|<sub>TEC Sec.
 171.003(b) </sub>|
+---
 ### ARTICLE VI – OFFICIALS OF THE PARTY

 #### Section 1\.
 Elective Officials.

 The Republican National Committeeman and Committeewoman shall be the elective officials of the Party.
-Each shall be elected in accordance with the Rules of the Party. <sup>15</sup> Each shall serve a term of four (4) years, commencing with the adjournment of the quadrennial national convention.
+Each shall be elected in accordance with the Rules of the Party.<sup>[15](#article-vi-footnotes)</sup> Each shall serve a term of four (4) years, commencing with the adjournment of the quadrennial national convention.
 The duty of each shall be to provide liaison and communication between the SREC and Republican National Committee.
 In the event of a vacancy in the office of either National Committee member, the Chairman shall call a meeting of the SREC no fewer than twenty (20) days or more than thirty (30) days within occurrence of such vacancy for the purpose of electing a successor.

 #### Section 2\.
 Appointive Officials.